🏺

 🏆The Wine Range

-🎓Tasting Profile & Identification
+🎓Tasting Profile and Identification

-Muga Reserva shows a bright ruby-red color with medium depth and a garnet-tinged rim.
+Muga Reserva shows a bright ruby-red colour with medium depth and a garnet-tinged rim.
 On the nose, expect ripe cherry and plum skin alongside smoked paprika, dried herbs, and lightly toasted oak.
 The palate is medium-bodied with sculpted, fine-grained tannins, lively acidity, and a long finish.
 Prado Enea Gran Reserva displays greater complexity: aromas of ripe red and dark fruit mingle with clove, cinnamon, cedar, and cocoa from extended cask aging; the palate is silky and sappy with very soft, integrated tannins and a deep, long finish of ripe fruit and sweet spice.
 Both wines improve considerably with bottle age and are known for their precise balance rather than weight.

 • Muga Reserva: ruby-red with garnet rim; ripe cherry, plum, smoked paprika, dried herb; fine-grained tannins and lively acidity